RBrynsvold/Capstone/replication_instructions.md

 2. In your clone of the nlp-research-box-rambo, navigate to **INSTALL.md** (linked at the top of the README page) and follow the instructions there.

- ...This will produce the needed environment in a vm for this replication
+⋅⋅⋅This will produce the needed environment in a vm for this replication

 2. Clone this repo at the root level of your vm (run git clone https://github.com/RBrynsvold/Capstone.git from /home/vagrant)
 3. Execute the bash script that will run a wget command to pull the cleaned data from the mirror repo